michaelins/cordova-plugin-light-statusbar/README.md

 #         under the License.
 -->

-# cordova-plugin-statusbar
+# cordova-plugin-light-statusbar

 LightStatusbar
 ======

-> The `LightStatusbar` object can enable/disable light status bar on Android 6.0+.
+> The `LightStatusbar` object can enable/disable light status bar on Android 6.0+ or MIUI6+.

 ## Installation